degagawolde/pyspark-data-migration/README.md

 # pyspark-data-migration
-Migrating data from different sources and putting them together.
+- read csv from two different file
+- merge the two dataframe together
+- remove duplicates and null values
+- write it to another csv file

 ## Spark